0x0630ff/catLaserEsp32_v2/README.md

 - Add dual core usage for the ESP32's two cores.
 - Incorporate the Blynk library to use remote control via wifi.
 - Add bluetooth/ble
+- Add more buttons or switches to change to different running modes.
 - uh...

 #### Parts list: